 During his career, Dr. Gates has received a number of honors for his teaching, including the 1999 College Science Teacher of the Year from the Washington Academy of Sciences, the 2002 Distinguished Scholar-Teacher from the University of Maryland, and the 2003 Klopsteg Award from the American Association of Physics Teachers.
 In 2006, the American Association for the Advancement of Science honored him with the Public Understanding of Science Award, and in 2013 President Barack Obama awarded Dr. Gates the National Medal of Science for his contributions to science and research.

-He has been featured extensively in many science documentaries on physics, most notably The Elegant Universe in 2003.
-In 2006, he completed a DVD lecture series titled Superstring Theory: The DNA of Reality for The Teaching Company to make the complexities of unification theory comprehensible to laypeople.
-During the 2008 World Science Festival, Dr. Gates narrated a ballet, The Elegant Universe, with an on-line resource presentation of the art forms (called Adinkras) connected to his scientific research.
-The NOVA/PBS fall 2011 presentation of the science documentary The Fabric of the Cosmos prominently features Dr. Gates.
+He has been featured in many science documentaries on physics, most notably The Elegant Universe (2003).
+In 2006, he completed the DVD series Superstring Theory: The DNA of Reality for The Teaching Company exploring the complexities of unification theory.
+During the 2008 World Science Festival, Dr. Gates narrated a ballet, The Elegant Universe, with an online resource of the art forms (called Adinkras) connected to his scientific research.
+The NOVA/PBS science documentary The Fabric of the Cosmos features Dr. Gates.

 Links to Additional Information